 Donated by the First Men’s Garden Club of Dallas with Tom & Nancy Wilten, this collection displays hardy palm species suitable to Texas climate.
 The Hardy Palm and Tropical Collection is located behind the Water Walls feature in the Lay Family Garden.

 Opened in autumn 2011, this collection contains over 80 different varieties of Japanese Maples, increasing the Arboretum’s collection of Acer species to over 120 different varieties.
 Learn more about the Nancy Rutchik Red Maple Rill.

 Located in the Jonsson Color Garden, this display was donated by Region IV of the Texas Nursery and Landscape Association.
 It provides a valuable educational tool for home gardeners wishing to install and manage a low-water landscape.

-Located in A Woman’s Garden and in the Wild Wetlands at the Rory Meyers Children’s Adventure Garden, this collection is composed of species of Pitcher Plants as well as hardy Sundews, Venus Fly Traps, Butterworts and Bladderworts.
+Located the Wild Wetlands at the Rory Meyers Children’s Adventure Garden, this collection is composed of species of Pitcher Plants as well as hardy Sundews, Venus Fly Traps, Butterworts and Bladderworts.
 Among the Pitcher Plants, or Sarracenias, is a group of Sarracenia alata which is native to Texas.
 These specific plants were harvested, with permission, from a site in Freestone County in East Texas.

 The Arboretum’s collection of Azaleas is showcased primarily in the Jonsson Color Garden, but is also prominently displayed throughout the grounds.
 Naud Burnett II, the landscape architect that completed the design and installation of the 6.5-acre Color Garden, used Azalea varieties to visually unify the garden.
 Today the collection contains over 2,800 specimens.